makelab-kaist/inline-extension/README.md

 2. Install dependencies with `npm install`.

-3. Run the _Arduino-server_ as explained above.
+3. Run the _inline-server_ as explained above.

 4. Run the command `npm run dev` and then press `F5` from any of the typescript files to test the extension.